cjpais/writing/serve/day/feb10_2021/index.md

 the $ is nice.
 I do want a house and I can't ignore that either.
 But how much of my time is it really worth to put in?

+I think more than anything I may need to dedicate more of my day to reading.
+I think maybe I need to be reading on the order of 2+ hours a day so I can really make progress through books or other interesting materials.

+But with reading, we also need to be putting that into practice.
+In the case of some of the things I am talking about here, it should be directly reflected in my investments.

+I am curious, if it makes more sense to sell Tesla, and put that into some new class.